 - When scheduling classes, schedulers should remember to apply the most accurate format to the class

-- Online: the class meets online/remotely; no in-person, face-to-face meetings
+- Synchronous Online: the class meets online/remotely at a scheduled time; no in-person, face-to-face meetings

-- On Campus/Online (Hybrid): the class meets in person and there are online/remote meetings
+- Online and On Campus (Hybrid): the class meets in person and there are online/remote meetings

 - In-Person: the class meets only in person

-- For faculty who choose to schedule classes on the weekends, the class scheduling periods still apply.3
+- For faculty who choose to schedule classes on the weekends, the class scheduling periods still apply.

 Meeting Start and End Times: